landocracy

 You can update or delete your voice anytime

-Your zip code is stored — your exact address is not
+Your ZIP code is stored — your exact address is not